antoniopelusi/File-Splitter/README.md

 # `File-Splitter`

-A simple tool for split, zip, and encrypt files
+A simple tool to split, zip, and encrypt files

 [![Download File Splitter](https://a.fsdn.com/con/app/sf-download-button)](https://sourceforge.net/projects/tool-file-splitter/files/latest/download)

 ## Specification

 #### Written in Java 8, can be run on all the operating systems
-Need Java virtual machine to start, avaiable [there](https://www.java.com/en/download/)
+Need Java virtual machine to start, available [**here**](https://www.java.com/en/download/)

 - Split by size
 - Compress files using .zip format